opendocsg/slw-judgments-backfill/2012_SGHC_30/report.md

 purchased RSB bonds without instruction and AM then affirmed the purchase after a discussion with a UBS officer.
 In that discussion, some representations were made by the UBS officer.

 54     However, Mr Kumar submitted that even if it was true that the RSB bonds were purchased without instruction initially and some representations were then made by a UBS officer after which AM affirmed the purchase, the plaintiffs would still be precluded by contractual terms on relying on any such representation.
-He relied on _Orient Centre Investments Ltd v Societe Generale_ [2007] 3 SLR(R) 566 to support this point.
+He relied on _Orient Centre Investments Ltd v Societe Generale_ <span class="citation">[2007] 3 SLR(R) 566</span> to support this point.

 55     Mr Kumar’s written submissions set out the relevant contractual terms as follows: